nottrobin/docs/src/en/charms-fan.md

 Fortunately, a working VPC is provided with every AWS account and is used, by default, when creating regular EC2 instances.

-!!!
-Note:
+[note]
 You may need to create a new VPC if you are using an old AWS account (the original VPC may be deficient).
 Some may simply prefer to have a Juju-dedicated VPC.
 See [Creating an AWS VPC][fan-aws-vpc] for instructions.
+[/note]

 Whether you created a secondary VPC out of necessity or preference you will need to inform Juju about it.
 See